MGCfutures Bursaries exist to support theatre practitioners to develop their careers in the industry.

 Read all about our recipients here.

 Waleed will write and develop a new verbatim piece which looks at Islamophobia both in Britain and globally. (image by Ori Jones)

 The bursary will support a research and development week of Helen by Hull based writer Maureen Lennon and time to develop a new theatre company.

 This bursary will support Rebecca in an R&D of her new project All the Places We Cannot Go, a piece of gig theatre about trespass.

 Teresa plans to develop a community play with Lutonians for Lutonians based on the town’s industrial evolution.

 This bursary will enable Ghost Chan to develop Minute Moonshine, an alternative reality game aiming to combine artwork with non-linear storytelling.

 The bursary will support an R&D period to create a new podcast musical exploring a queer, hopepunk approach to storytelling.

 This bursary will support Liz as the Trainee Literary Associate at the Lyric Hammersmith Theatre, developing her skills around new writing and working closely with the artistic team.

-This bursary will allow Beth to develop her new play about cleaners and the other support staff that work behind the scenes in the House of Commons. (image by Ian Legge)
+This bursary will allow Beth to develop her new play about cleaners and the other support staff who work behind the scenes. (image by Ian Legge)